cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 comm.Reduce([PI, MPI.DOUBLE], None,
             op=MPI.SUM, root=0)

-time.sleep(30)

-#time.sleep(60)
 comm.Disconnect()

-#MPI.Finalize()
-#sys.exit()
-#MPI.Unpublish_name()
-#MPI.Close_port()
 ```

-To execute the example please go to the examples directory and run the
+To execute the example which calculates the number pi, please go to the
-mpi-manager program
+examples directory and run the mpi-manager program only with `-n 1` (the
+additional processes are spawned according to the number of cores
+available; executing with any number other than 1 will cause the program
+to hang)

     $ cd examples/spawn
-    $ mpiexec -n 2 python mpi-manager.py
+    $ mpiexec -n 1 python mpi-manager.py

-This will result in:
+This will result in an output close to the following:

-    N: 100 rank: 0
-    Hello
-    b and rank: 0
-    c
-    d
-    3.1416009869231254
-    N: 100 rank: 0
-    Hello
-    b and rank: 0
-    c
-    d
-    3.1416009869231254

-This output depends on which child process is received first.
-The output
-can vary.

-> `WARNING:` When running this program it may not terminate.
-To
-> terminate use for now `CTRL-C`.
+    3.1416009869231245

 ### Futures